-Speech recognition software needs to be trained to recognize one person's voice.
+To increase accuracy, speech recognition software can be trained to recognize one person's voice.
 This can be the presenter, or a shadow speaker.
 A shadow speaker is also necessary when there is more than one person speaking.
 See Transcribing a Video for more about speech recognition software, and Shadow Speaker in the Glossary.